-The median house price in Fingal is $1.8 million, having dropped significantly 11.7% over the past year.
+The median house price in Fingal is $1.8 million, having dropped significantly by 11.7% over the past year.
 The median weekly rent is $418 (Census 2021).
 This gives a gross rental yield of approximately 1.2%.
 The median monthly mortgage repayment is $2,167.

 The crime rate in the Mornington Peninsula LGA is moderate at 7,089 incidents per 100,000 population.